tiy-durham-fe-2015/curriculum/lectures/week8/3-wednesday-8.md

 - Can you make the upload happen as soon as the user has selected an image?
 - Could you allow multiple uploads, one after the other?
 - Could you show a processing indicator while the upload was happening?

-Play with the chatting application (especially the WebSocket version!)

-- While your browser is open, stop the server and restart it
-- See how this breaks the websocket communication
-- Can you make the websocket reconnect if the server was rebooted?